SerraKD/color-me-confused/README.md

 ### __Features Left to Implement__

-- In the future, I would like to add a game difficulty option to let users challenge themselves further.
+- In the future, I would like to add a game difficulty option, decreasing the timer and the increasing question amount to challenge users even further.
+- I would like to add more brain-training game options for users to pick and continue playing such as puzzles, memory cards, and sudoku.
 - Adding a multiplayer option for two users playing the game and testing their cognitive skills at the same time would create more challenge and competition.
-The user who finishes first with the highest score will win the game.
+The user who finishes first with the highest score would win the game.

 ---